hetzwaard/hetzwaard/README.md

 ## I'm a Musician, Programmer and Designer.

 - 🎶 I am currently preparing an album.
-An enormous formation consisting only of the piano...
+An enormous formation consisting only of the piano.
 - 💻 I focused on web development and game development.
 A game may come out soon!
 - 👾 I am also a UI/UX designer.
 But nowadays I'm not doing this job.